jboss-developer/jboss-eap-quickstarts/log4j/README.md

 This simple JSF 2.0 application shows how to use container defined modules to limit the size of the application package.
 It also shows how to use common versions of certain classes at runtime.

 Applications must often depend on third-party libraries.
 By default, Java EE packages allow you to include dependencies in a deployable unit which can lead to uncontrolled growth of the deployable unit.
 This can be avoided by the use of container defined modules.
 A module is nothing more than a container managed binary dependency which is shared by all deployed applications.
-For more informatin on class loading and modules please refer to [Class Loading in AS7](https://docs.jboss.org/author/display/AS7/Class+Loading+in+AS7).
+For more informatin on class loading and modules please refer to "About Modules and the New Modular Class Loading System used in JBoss EAP 6" in the [Development Guide for JBoss Enterprise Application Platform](https://access.redhat.com/site/documentation/en-US/JBoss_Enterprise_Application_Platform).

 This example is very simple.
 It declares dependency on the Apache Log4j module which allows it to use a custom logging framework.
 This is achieved with a simple addition to the xml file: `src/main/webapp/WEB-INF/jboss-deployment-structure.xml`.
-For more information about this file please refer to <https://docs.jboss.org/author/display/AS7/Developer+Guide#DeveloperGuide-JBossDeploymentStructureFile> or the product documentation.
+For more information about this file please refer to the the [Development Guide for JBoss Enterprise Application Platform](https://access.redhat.com/site/documentation/en-US/JBoss_Enterprise_Application_Platform).

 System requirements